Received an answer Your application for labour immigration has been granted

 A residence card is a credit-card-sized plastic card that proves that you have been granted a residence permit in Norway.
 The police will order a residence card for you.

-What do you need to do to receive the card in the mail?
+What do I need to do to receive the card in the mail?

 - If you are a new postal recipient in Norway: fill in this form (external website, opens in new window) and hand it in at a post office or in-store post office.
 Remember to bring identification.